1. Sit in Easy Pose with a straight spine, and Neck Lock.

 6. Apply Neck Lock and look down the nose to see the mantra sheet or the palm.
 When he gave this meditation, Yogi Bhajan asked us to focus the eyes, to pay attention and not drift.
 If you do not have the page to read from, use the palm but continue to focus.

-7. The mantra is Sat Siri Siri Akal by Nirinjan Kaur – put to the “Aquarian March” (available on Spirit Voyage).
+7. The mantra is Sat Siri Siri Akal by Nirinjan Kaur – put to the “Aquarian March”.
 The full mantra is “Sat Siri Siri Akal.
 Siri Akal Mahal Akal.
 Maha Akal Sat Nam.
 Akal Murat Wahe Guru.”

 Sat Siri: Truth, Projective Prosperity, and Greatness